ziirish/burp-ui/docs/usage.rst

     port: 5000
     # On which address is the application listening
     # '::' is the default for all IPv6
+    # set it to '0.0.0.0' if you want to listen on all IPv4 addresses
     bind: ::
     # enable SSL
     ssl: false